belgaard/Leantest/Lean_Test_Coding_Guidelines.md

 There are a number of ways to ensure a clean environment, including the use of an assembly initializer class and static factory classes.

-A better way, supported by versions \> 4.4 of the LeanTest nuGet packages, is called *factory-less* and an assembly initializer class is not necessary.
+A better way which does not require an assembly initializer class is described in the next section.

-## Factory-less LeanTest initialization
+## Recommended LeanTest initialization

-Factory-less initialization can be seen as a method with less *hidden magic*.
+The recommended method of initialization can be seen as a method with less *hidden magic* than the *`AssemblyInitializer` based method* described below.
 Without the magic, you need to handle any clean-up needed, such as e.g. disposing instances.

 Below are examples of how to implement it for the .Net Core built-in IoC container.
 The first example does not use the ASP.NET Core test server, so you can use this approach for non-ASP.NET Core projects.
 Note that an assembly initializer is not needed, we simply new up a context builder for each test.

-### Factory-less initialization without a test server
+### Initialization without a test server

 ```csharp
 [TestInitialize]